 Ko Samet is an island on the Eastern Gulf Coast of Thailand, approximately 220 kilometres southeast of Bangkok.
-It’s technically not the closest island to Bangkok, but it’s the closest “beachy” island to Bangkok (and much nicer than the closest beach to Bangkok).
+It’s technically not the closest island to Bangkok, but it’s the closest nice island to Bangkok (and much nicer than the closest beach to Bangkok).
 It’s this proximity that has made Ko Samet synonymous with boatloads of tour groups and hordes of weekenders.

 With the closure of international borders in 2020-2021, tourism numbers to Ko Samet were reduced to a trickle.
 I returned to Bangkok in December 2021, not long after international travel resumed.
 There were few international visitors at that point, I figured that it was an ideal time to revisit Ko Samet.

 I was told it was 3.5 hours to get there from Bangkok, so I wanted to see for myself if that was true.
 I got a bus from Ekkamai Station at 9.40 and arrived at the Ban Phe Boat Pier at 12.40.
 If I had taken the speed boat option when I arrived (which takes 15 minutes), I would have indeed made the trip in 3.5 hours.
 Instead, I opted for the slow boat.
-There was a wait of half an hour before departing, and a 30 minute trip to the island, making it a 4.5 hour trip from Bangkok.
+There was a wait of half an hour before departing, and a 30-minute trip to the island, making it a 4.5-hour trip from Bangkok.

 Ko Samet is not a car-free island, but most vehicles are service vehicles and songthaews (taxis).
 There are no private cars from the mainland.
-There are of course motorbikes which you can rent to explore the island.
+There are of course motorbikes that you can rent to explore the island.

 Arriving at the main pier, there are songthaews that act as public buses, ferrying passengers down the length of the island.
 You can also rent a songthaew as a taxi.
 If you are staying on the main beach (Hat Sai Kaew) it is easy enough to walk from the pier across the island to the beach.